GeorgeFoxUniversity/cascade-api-node/README.md

 ### Create Page
 When creating a new page, you must send Cascade the asset you'd like to create.
 You can use the `createBlankPage()` helper function to return a blank asset that you can then edit with the values you want.
 You can also manually create the object if you prefer.

+The asset ID of the newly created page will be returned on success.
 ```javascript
 const newPage = cascadeAPI.createBlankPage();
 newPage.siteName = cascadeAPI.site;